 There are all sorts of methods of gardening, but today, we’re going to stick with the raised bed idea.
 The following are great images of styles of gardens you can use (with links to the original source of information), tips and hacks to make your gardening easier.

 1. The Tiered Raised Bed Garden

-I love the stepped up version of this square foot garden inspired design.
-Not only are you giving depth to crops that need a little more depth to grow well, but you’ve got a versatile design to work with your comfortable level of movement.
+I love the stepped up version of this square foot garden-inspired design.
+Not only are you giving depth to crops that need a little more depth to grow well, but you’ve got a versatile design to work with your comfort level of movement.
 Tall plants on the levels, deep growing or short crops on top.

 2. The U-Shaped Raised Bed Garden with Cinder Blocks

 While we won’t be doing the “u” shaped beds, we are going to test the cinder block raised bed this year.
 It gives us a little more movement if we need to rearrange the garden next year and spots for small crop areas that may creep (mint, anyone?!) or just fun things.